metral/pulumihome/Managing-Repo-Versions.md

 But this is not entirely sufficient, because these repos *also* have source dependencies on the `pulumi/pulumi` repo, which is also the foundation of the SDK.
 (This is to share API types and various logic.)
 So, we need to use `dep` here too.

-The process is not terribly dissimilar to the earlier.
+The process is not terribly dissimilar to the one explained above for the SDK's inter-dependencies.
 These repos also use a `[[constraint]]` for branch `master`, so the latest is easy to consume.
 For instance, to get the latest `pulumi/pulumi` into `pulumi/pulumi-ppc`:

 ```bash
 pulumi-ppc/$ pulumi ensure -update github.com/pulumi/pulumi